Course Release Policy

 Can a faculty member receive multiple course releases if they do a lot of service?

-Faculty members who exceed 20% of service are entitled to one course release per academic year.
+Faculty members who exceed 20% of service may receive one course release per academic year as approved by their DEO.
 Course releases will be granted on an annual basis.

 Can instructional-track faculty members receive course releases?

-This is permissible in very rare circumstances and only if there is a fair division of service amount to all faculty in the department.
-For example, if an instructional-track faculty member is performing a critical service responsibility such as serving as DUS.
+Yes.
+This is typically seen if an instructional-track faculty member is performing a critical service responsibility such as serving as DUS.

 May I change a faculty member’s PTEAP rather than give them a course release?